cliffwang0825/starfighter-game/README.md

 # Starfighter Game

 Starfighter is a responsive vertical scrolling shooter that runs entirely in the browser.
 The project targets 60 FPS with device-pixel-ratio aware rendering so the action looks crisp on desktops, tablets, and phones.
 Keyboard controls work out of the box, while touch players can drag anywhere on the screen to steer and fire.
+Boss encounters, screen-clearing bombs, and collectible power-ups build an arcade-style loop that scales in difficulty across multiple sectors.

 ## Project Structure